megfh/100daysofgatsby2021/README.md

 # audioC0RE (WIP)

 My take on the 2021 #100DaysOfGatsby Challenge.
+See it live [here](https://100daysofgatsby2021main.gtsb.io/)

 A website for the fictional headphone sharing startup, audioC0RE.
 Built with:

 - [Gatsby](https://www.gatsbyjs.com/)